DMI Job Opportunities (Information Current as of 15NOV18)

 DMI Mission: The Department of Military Instruction trains, educates and inspires the Corps of Cadets in the foundational military competencies necessary to win in a complex world by providing sequential and progressive military training and leadership development experiences to develop cadets into commissioned leaders of character who embrace their roles as United States Army officers and for a career of professional excellence and service to the Nation as an officer in the United States Army.

-DMI focuses its efforts primarily in two places: instruction of Military Science and Defense and Strategic Studies during the academic year and field training for cadets during the summer.
+DMI focuses its efforts primarily in two places: instruction of Military Science and Defense and Strategic Studies during the academic year and then field training for cadets during the summer.
 Every officer and Non-Commissioned Officer can expect to teach Military Science during the academic year and support field training during the summer.
 Additionally, officers and NCOs can expect to serve in any of the following key leadership positions:

 · DMI XO